About the Anacortes-Sidney Ferry

 Moreover, a foreign ferry would not be as flexible as a domestic-built boat.
 The federal Jones Act and the Passenger Vessel Services Act regulate the use of foreign-built ferries inside the United States.
 Under 19 CFR 4.80, foreign-built vessels may not transport passengers between two US ports, but may embark passengers at a US point for disembarkation at a foreign port and vice versa.
 That means that a foreign-built ferry leaving Anacortes (and perhaps stopping in Friday Harbor to pick up passengers) would be prohibited from dropping off any passengers in Friday Harbor.
 The Sidney ferry most recently stopped in Friday Harbor on one sailing daily each way, and some of its value to the system of ferries serving the San Juan Islands is lost if it cannot stop in Friday Harbor.

 Under the international Safety of Life at Sea (SOLAS) convention, the Coast Guard requires vessels in international waters to comply with certain minimum standards for construction, equipment, and operation.
-Only one boat in WSDOT's existing fleet, the Chelan, is SOLAS-certified, and it's been re-assigned to commuter runs in Puget Sound.
+Only one boat in WSDOT's existing fleet, the Chelan, is built to SOLAS standards, and it's been re-assigned to commuter runs in Puget Sound.
+It will need to be recertified for SOLAS standards for it to return to the Sidney route.

-It's critical that new state ferries be built to SOLAS standards so that when the 50+ year old Chelan is retired we still have at least one SOLAS ferry that can be used on the international run.
+It's critical that new state ferries be built (or existing ferries retrofit) to SOLAS standards so that when the 50+ year old Chelan is retired we still have at least one SOLAS ferry that can be used on the international run.

 Some have suggested that WSDOT contract with a private ferry operator for vehicle or passenger-only service until WSF can restore full service with WSF boats.
 But two existing private ferry operators already operate that service to Victoria (the Coho car ferry from Port Angeles and the Victoria Clipper passenger ferry from downtown Seattle).
 It's not obvious how they could be incentivized to change their destinations to Anacortes and Sidney, nor how those boats would be made compatible with WSF's docks in Anacortes and Sidney.
 (The Coho loads from the side, not the ends.)
 For these reasons and others, this idea is a non-starter.